 Hirzer has been taught by Guillaume Bourgogne, Alexis Hauser, Boris Brott, and Ajtony Csaba, and he has participated in masterclass sessions with Neeme Järvi, Leonid Grin, Gennady Rozhdestvensky, Zsolt Nagy, and Chris Younghoon Kim.

-Trained as a pianist, Hirzer holds bachelor's (University of Victoria) and master's (McGill University) degrees in performance, as well an Associate of the Royal Conservatory of Toronto diploma, obtained at the age of seventeen.
-His piano teachers have included Ilya Poletaev, Bruce Vogt, Walter Prossnitz and Anne Wilson Unger.
-He also attended the Mozarteum Sommerakademie in Salzburg, where he studied in the class of Robert Levin.
+Trained as a pianist, Hirzer holds bachelor's (University of Victoria) and master's (McGill University) degrees in performance, as well as an Associate of the Royal Conservatory of Toronto Diploma, obtained at age 17.
+His piano teachers have included Ilya Poletaev, Bruce Vogt, Michael McMahon, Walter Prossnitz, and Anne Wilson Unger.
+He was a winner of the Johann Strauss Scholarship Competition, funding studies at the Mozarteum Sommerakademie in Salzburg, during which time he studied in the class of Robert Levin.